My absolute worst performance appraisal experience went like this: My boss's assistant telephoned me to schedule...

 Providing effective communication in employee appraisals is not easy for me -- or for most managers -- and I constantly need to remind myself to do better.
 I try to avoid annual, formal performance appraisals (although I conduct them if company policy requires them).
 Instead, I've learned that it's better to give regular, informal feedback.
 I do this during project reviews, during scheduled one-on-one meetings and when someone drops by my office to talk about almost anything.
 Rather than emphasizing technical knowledge, I focus feedback in three areas that I believe are critical to IT performance and staff development:

-- accomplishment, not just activity (sometimes we mistake being busy with completing the most
+- accomplishment, not just activity (sometimes we mistake being busy with completing the most critical tasks);

 - delivery of technical services (such as service-level performance and improvement); and